dclbas/LMS_Controls/README.md

 		- Shell scripts return the desired link(s) based on the above query paramters
 		- The returned links are then queued to the proper player using HA's Logitech Squeezebox component
 	- If this a set function (volume, shuffle, repeat) Home Assistant simply sets the value using the Media Control or Logitech Squeezebox component as required
-	- The HA package also contains a Lovelace based front-end to perform the same functions as the GH voice system provides
+	- The HA package also contains a Lovelace and Traditional GUI front-end to perform the same functions as the GH voice system provides
 	- In addition, HA allows automation routine extensions to the LMS system.
 These can include:
+		- Synchronize squeeze players **new**
 		- Launch favorite audio when you get home
 		- Automatic setting of scenes when players start playing (ie: dim the lights, switch on certain outlets)
 		- Paging / general announcements throughout the home